 The entryway in a skoolie is all about containing the chaos of shoes and outerwear and keeping it clean!

 You can never have enough kitchen organization!
 Don’t even get me started on all the options for drawers!
 However, here are a few of my favorites!

 I love these amber bottles for the vinegar/water mixture we use in our DIY composting skoolie toilet.
-The metal baskets I use for all sorts of cleaning items such as swiffer duster refills, or vacuum attachments.
+The metal baskets I use for all sorts of cleaning items such as Swiffer duster refills, or vacuum attachments.
 And this vacuum…hands down THE BEST vacuum for bus life.
-Cordless means its easy and quick to use.
-The variety of attachments make it perfect for both cleaning the whole bus, or in small areas!
+Cordless means it’s easy and quick to use.
+The variety of attachments makes it perfect for cleaning the whole bus or in small areas!

-I hope this helps to give you a few ideas on how you can enjoy the benefits of bus life while simultaneously keep your tiny home tidy and organized!
+I hope these skoolie organization tips help to give you a few ideas on how you can enjoy the benefits of bus life while simultaneously keeping your tiny home tidy and organized!